 Environmental and water resources engineering.

 Program.
 This program is designed to educate engineers who will solve environmental and water resources problems by applying concepts of sustainability and fundamental principles from the natural sciences, mathematics, mechanics, economics, and other underlying disciplines.
 To achieve this objective, the program offers a breadth of possible research and study areas.
 The faculty is one of the largest and most diverse in the nation, with expertise ranging from environmental fluid mechanics to water resources planning and from pollutant transport to treatment processes.
 The major areas of emphasis are treatment process engineering, air resources engineering, environmental remediation, water quality, water resources engineering, and ocean engineering.
-Because the program requires no specific courses, each student’s education can be designed to meet his or her goals.
+Because the program requires no specific courses, each student’s education can be designed to meet their goals.
 The faculty offers a wide variety of courses, and students may choose courses in other related fields, such as chemical engineering, chemistry, geology, mathematics, microbiology, petroleum engineering, physics, and public policy.
-Once a student chooses a particular study area, he or she works closely with the faculty member or members conducting research in that area.
+Once students choose a particular study area, they work closely with the faculty member or members conducting research in that area.
 Each student’s program of study includes a balanced combination of coursework, seminars, and research.
 Well-equipped research laboratories, state-of-the-art instrumentation, and superb computation facilities support the graduate program, as do cooperation and coordination with research faculties and laboratories in physical, chemical, biological, and social sciences and other engineering disciplines.

 Facilities.
 Environmental and water resources engineering laboratories are well-equipped for both basic and applied state-of-the-art research in virtually all environmental and water resources areas.
 On campus, the program has twenty thousand square feet of space on three floors of Ernest Cockrell Jr. Hall for physical, chemical, and biological analyses and for research on water, wastewater, and hazardous waste treatment processes.
 Facilities include a clean room for metal or particulate analysis, four laboratories with temperature and humidity control, numerous hoods for the safe handling of hazardous chemicals and biological samples, and an instrumentation laboratory for characterization of analysis of environmental samples in air, water, and soil matrices.
 Additional analytical equipment is available in other departments on the main campus.

-The Program in Air Resources Engineering maintains five thousand square feet of laboratory space in five laboratories at the Center for Energy and Environmental Resources.
+The Program in Air Resources Engineering maintains 5,000-square-feet of laboratory space in five laboratories at the Center for Energy and Environmental Resources.
 These laboratories also include facilities for studying outdoor sources of volatile organic compounds and indoor sources and sinks of volatile chemicals.
 A wide range of instrumentation is available for field monitoring in both indoor and outdoor environments.
 The Center for Energy and Environmental Resources also maintains extensive computational resources for air quality modeling and energy and climate change research.